The Secret To Making Hamburger Patties At Home

 Step 3: Grind the Meat

 With your meat chilled, you can finally start to grind.
 If using a grinder, activate the machine and ensure that everything is working properly.
-Add chunks of meat into the top of the grinder one at a time, catching the meat as it grinds in a bowl.
+Add chunks of meat into the top of the grinder one at a time, catching the meat as it grinds in a large bowl.
 Continue until all the meat and any extra chunks of fat have been ground, and do not grind a second time.

 In a food processor, first add the blade into the machine, then place in the chunks of meat and fat before putting on the lid.
 Grind the meat in three second pulses, taking care not to over grind.
 It should only take a few minutes before the meat has reached a pebbly consistency.
 Remove the blade and transfer the ground meat into a clean bowl.